Cost of Living in Louisiana

 Taxes in Louisiana: What Residents Pay

-Taking all state-level taxes together, Louisiana's total tax burden is moderate by national standards, neither imposing an unusually heavy load nor providing significant tax relief.
+The total state-level tax burden in Louisiana combines to 9.3 across income, sales, and property taxes — a figure that is moderate by national standards, neither imposing an unusually heavy load nor providing significant tax relief.
 The favorable tax climate in Louisiana is a meaningful financial advantage that can offset higher costs in other categories, making the state attractive for tax-conscious individuals, remote workers choosing where to establish residency, and retirees on fixed incomes.
+Breaking this down: the state income tax tops out at 4.3, applying to wages, investment gains, and most retirement income.
+The sales tax rate of 4.5 applies to most retail purchases, dining, and services, with local jurisdictions potentially adding their own surcharges.
+Property taxes at 0.55 of assessed value mean an annual bill of approximately $1,166 on a median-priced home of $212,000 — or about $97 per month folded into mortgage escrow.
+Together, these three components determine how much of a household's gross income actually reaches the bank account.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare